 It is essential that you research information about the companies you are interested in and their open positions before attending the job fair.
 Not only does this make it easier for you to create conversation with the recruiter, but also helps you to tailor your résumé and cover letter to appeal specifically to that organization.
 Doing research also demonstrates impressive qualities to the recruiter as it shows that you are thorough and willing to put time and effort into achieving your goals.
 You can conduct research the following ways:

 Research what specific positions each company is hiring for.

-- View the list of positions that are available by clicking the link titled "Positions Available at the Sp15 Job Fair" on the top, right of this page.
+- View the list of positions that are available by clicking the link that will be posted on the top of this page.

 - See which positions are available by logging on to Blackboard.